Jenny Hunt

 Jo is a recognised CBT provider with most major insurance companies such as Bupa, CIGNA and AVIVA and also takes referrals on a self-funding basis.
 She works with young people aged 15/16 upwards and adults.

-Jo's in-person clinic is Thursday 1700-2100 and she offers video conference calls on Mondays, Tuesdays and Fridays.
+Jo's in-person clinic is Thursday 1700-2100 and she offers online video conference calls on Mondays, Tuesdays and Fridays.

 Deborah Kitchiner, RMN, BN (Hons), MSc Applied Social Learning Theory & Counselling (CBT)